 This shows that $\mu|_{\calX'}$ is smooth and injective.
 The argument of Example \ref{ex_rank1cont} shows that $\deriv{\tilde{\mu}}{x} : T_x \calX \to \bbk^4$ is a linear isomorphism for every $x \in \calX'$.
 Consequently, the image $\tilde{\mu}(\Var{X}')$ is an immersed submanifold of $\bbk^4$ by \cite[Proposition 5.18]{Lee2013} and $\tilde{\mu}|_{\Var X'}$ is a global diffeomorphism between~$\Var{X}'$ and $\tilde{\mu}(\Var{X}')$.

 Note that even though $s = 4 = \dim \calX$, this example does not contradict the sharpness result in the answer to \cref{Q9} because the considered coordinate projection is not generic. \end{example}

-The inverse problem \cref{eqn_ip} is well-posed for generic $x \in \Var{X}$ and generic choice of linear projection $\mu : \calX \to \bbk^s$ with $s \geq d+1$ because of the answer to \cref{Q9}.
+The inverse problem \cref{eqn_ip} is well posed for generic $x \in \Var{X}$ and generic choice of linear projection $\mu : \calX \to \bbk^s$ with $s \geq d+1$ because of the answer to \cref{Q9}.
 We argued in \cref{sec:review} that computing a global Lipschitz constant for $\mu^{-1}$ is a difficult problem.
 Instead we proposed to compute the smallest local Lipschitz constant, that is, the condition number of $\mu^{-1}$.

 \begin{question} How does one compute the condition number of the inverse problem \cref{eqn_ip} at a smooth point $x \in \Var{X}$? \end{question} \begin{answer} The condition number with respect to the Euclidean metrics on both domain and codomain at a smooth point $x\in \Var{X}$ is $\kappa(x) = \frac{1}{ \sigma_{d}( \deriv{\mu}{x} ) }$, where $\sigma_d( \deriv{\mu}{x} )$ is the $d$th largest singular value of the derivative of $\mu : \calX \to \bbk^s$ at $x$.